 Body Mass Index (BMI) is a simple, widely-used screening tool that estimates body fat based on your height and weight.
-Developed in the 1830s by Belgian mathematician Adolphe Quetelet, BMI provides a quick way to categorize weight status and assess potential health risks associated with being underweight, overweight, or obese.
+Developed in the 1830s by Belgian mathematician Adolphe Quetelet, BMI provides a quick way to categorize weight status and assess potential health risks.

 This range is associated with the lowest risk of weight-related health problems.
 Maintaining a healthy BMI supports cardiovascular health, reduces diabetes risk, and promotes overall well-being.